nianshi0420/National-Key-Research-and-Development-Program-of-China/README.md

 Crystal structure files (.cif); Lattice constant a (Å); Cell volume V (Å³); Substitution (formation) energy Esub (eV); Magnetic moment Mₛ (μB); Saturation magnetization μ₀Mₛ (T); Magnetocrystalline anisotropy energy (MAE, meV); Magnetocrystalline anisotropy field μ₀Hₐ (T).

 # database:
-Screening of 17 stabilized structures in RCo5;
+Screening of 15 stabilized structures in RCo5;

-Screening of 35 stabilized structures in LaCo5;
+Screening of 27 stabilized structures in LaCo5;

-Screening of 95 stabilized structures in SmCo5;
+Screening of 99 stabilized structures in SmCo5;

-Screening of 97 stabilized structures in Sm2Co17;
+Screening of 93 stabilized structures in Sm2Co17;

-Screening of 63 stabilized structures in SmCo3;
+Screening of 58 stabilized structures in Sm2Co7-H;

-Screening of 67 stabilized structures in Sm2Co7-H;
+Screening of 74 stabilized structures in Sm2Co7-R;

-Screening of 80 stabilized structures in Sm2Co7-R;
+Screening of 56 stabilized structures in SmCo3;

-Total of 454 stabilized structures were screened.
+Total of 422 stabilized structures were screened.

 # Copyright Statement:
 The database is the intellectual property of Shanxi Normal University.
 For authorization or inquiries, please contact: yanzhi@sxnu.edu.cn